Declaration of Corporate Management (§§ 289f, 315d HGB)

 Furthermore and upon request, the Supervisory Board Chair is available to discuss Supervisory Board-related issues with investors.

-In accordance with the internal rules of procedure, decisions taken by the Management Board on major transactions such as the strategic and operational direction of the Company, the annual budget, major acquisitions, investment or licence agreements, business contracts outside the Company’s ordinary course of business that have significantly different risk profiles as well as establishing new business operations or significantly revising existing business operations, require the approval of the Supervisory Board.
+In accordance with the internal rules of procedure, decisions taken by the Management Board on major transactions such as issues, which by corporate law require the Supervisory Board to decide, the strategic and operational direction of the Company, the annual budget, major acquisitions, investment or licence agreements, establishing and acquiring companies or material changes to the Group structure (either by +/- 5% of ownership or to the effect that control in such entity is assumed or lost), business contracts outside the Company’s ordinary course of business that have significantly different risk profiles as well as establishing new business operations or significantly revising existing business operations, require the approval of the Supervisory Board.

-The Supervisory Board has its own internal rules of procedure (see www.evotec.com; Investor Relations section) and complies with the Code’s suggestion to hold occasional separate discussions.
+The Supervisory Board has its own internal rules of procedure (see www.evotec.com; Invest section) and complies with the Code’s suggestion to hold occasional separate discussions.

 On a regular basis the Supervisory Board examines the efficiency of its activities as recommended in the Corporate Governance Code.
 To date all such audits have led to the conclusion that the Supervisory Board is organised efficiently and that the Management Board and the Supervisory Board interact efficiently and effectively.

-An overview of its work can be found in the Report of the Supervisory Board, which can be found in the Management Report in the Evotec Annual Report on the website of the Company under www.evotec.com in the Investor Relations section.
+An overview of its work can be found in the Report of the Supervisory Board, which can be found in the Management Report in the Evotec Annual Report on the website of the Company under www.evotec.com in the Invest section.

 Information on the professional affiliations of board members and on related party transactions can be found in the Annual Report of the Company.
 In addition, details on the Supervisory Board are provided on Evotec’s website under www.evotec.com; section ‘About’.